Block 1 Hero Preview — Portable Battery vs Generator CA

 Source: CARB AB 1346, California Air Resources Board

 Yes — PG&E offers a $300 rebate on approved portable battery stations for standard residential customers.
 CARE and FERA program customers qualify for $500 total.
-The rebate is limited to one unit per PG&E account and cannot be combined with other PG&E efficiency rebates for the same product.
 This applies to portable battery stations — not just installed home battery systems — which most homeowners don't realize.

 The core difference is whole-home coverage and automatic operation.
 A portable battery station plugs into your wall outlets and powers individual devices — a refrigerator, phone charger, Wi-Fi router, or CPAP machine.
 It is portable, requires no installation, and costs $400 to $1,500 depending on capacity.
-A Tesla Powerwall is a permanently installed 13.5 kilowatt-hour home battery that connects directly to your electrical panel, backs up every circuit in your home automatically within milliseconds of an outage, and recharges from solar panels around the clock.
+A Tesla Powerwall is a permanently installed 13.5 kilowatt-hour home battery that connects directly to your electrical panel, backs up circuits in your home automatically within milliseconds of an outage, and recharges from solar panels around the clock.

 Yes — a portable battery station is completely safe for indoor use, including during wildfire smoke events and PSPS outages.
 Battery stations produce zero emissions, zero exhaust, and zero combustion byproducts.
 Models using LiFePO₄ (lithium iron phosphate) battery chemistry — including the BLUETTI lineup and most current EcoFlow models — have an excellent safety record with no thermal runaway risk under normal operating conditions.

 Gas generators, by contrast, must be kept at least 20 feet from any window or door due to carbon monoxide risk.
-According to the CDC, carbon monoxide poisoning from generators causes hundreds of deaths annually in the United States, with the highest incidence during power outage events.
+According to the CDC, carbon monoxide poisoning from generators causes hundreds of deaths and thousands of hospitalizations annually in the United States, with the highest incidence during power outage events.
 A battery station eliminates that risk entirely.
 Place it anywhere in your home — kitchen, bedroom, garage — with no ventilation requirements.

 No — a standard grid-tied solar system will not power your home during a PSPS outage.
 Grid-tied inverters are required by safety law to shut down during a grid outage to protect utility workers repairing lines.
 This means your solar panels produce power but that power goes nowhere — your home stays dark even on a sunny day.
 This is one of the most common and most expensive misunderstandings in California solar.